eProsima/FastDDS-SH/doc/tutorial.md

 ## DDS-ROS2 use case
-In our use case we want communicate a ros2 world that is using the `std_msgs/String` type, with a dds world that is using a dds type defined in the `HelloWorld.idl` file found in the _fastrtps getting started_.
+In our use case we want communicate a ros2 world that is using the `std_msgs/String` type, with a dds world that is using a type defined in the `HelloWorld.idl` file found in the _fastrtps getting started_.

 Both types have a `string` member, so they are compatible.
 The type name and the member name are different but it does not matter because soss will take care of it